BKP-Affine Coordinates and Emergent Geometry of Generalized Br\'ezin-Gross-Witten Tau-Functions: Introduction

 In literatures a symmetric bi-differential of the above form is supposed to be the Bergman kernel for the topological recursion associated to a tau-function of the BKP hierarchy, see e.g. \cite{zhou2, as, gkl}.

 \begin{Remark} In \cite{al2}, Alexandrov has conjectured a topological recursion on another spectral curve for the generalized BGW models (see \cite[(128); Conjecture 3.7]{al2}):

 His method is to look for an operator annihilating the principal specialization of the tau-function and then take the semi-classical limit.
-This curve looks different from \eqref{eq-intro-curve}, since he made a change of variable $x=\lambda^2$ in the principal specialization to represent it in terms of the modified Bessel function (see also \cite[\S 3.2.3]{mms}). \end{Remark}
+This curve looks different from \eqref{eq-intro-curve}, since he made a change of variable $x=\lambda^2$ in the principal specialization to represent it in terms of the modified Bessel function (see also \cite[\S 3.2.3]{mms}).
+As a byproduct of Theorem \ref{thm-intro-1}, we will give a simple proof of Alexandrov's conjecture by comparing the E-O topological recursions on these two curves, see \S \ref{sec-bergman-eo}. \end{Remark}

 Besides the Virasoro constraints and topological recursion, there is an alternative way to compute the connected $n$-point functions.
 Using the Schur $Q$-expansion given in \cite{ly, al3, al4}, we are able to write down the explicit formulas for the BKP-affine coordinates for the generalized BGW tau-functions.
 Then we can apply a formula proved in \cite{wy} to obtain the following (see \S \ref{sec-affinecoord-gbgw} for details): \begin{Theorem} The connected $n$-point functions associated to the generalized BGW tau-functions are given by: \be \ee for $n\geq 1$, where $[\cdot]_{\text{odd}}$ means taking the terms of odd degrees in every $x_i$, and we use the convention $\sigma(n+1):=\sigma(1)$.
 The function $\xi$ is: